codedragon/Puppy_career_talk/slides.md

-## Lessons
-* Have a goal<!-- .element: class="fragment" data-fragment-index="1" -->
-    * job where best pracices and developer growth are important, no sysadmin
-* Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="2" -->
-    * interviewing over whiteboarding
-* find support, may be a long haul<!-- .element: class="fragment" data-fragment-index="3" -->

-Note:
-I found throwing resumes willy nilly to see if they stick to not be productive: symptom of too broad a goal Story about whiteboard coding, practice helped for a while

 ## Desperation is not a good job mode
 * create or join an informal group or meetup group of people looking for work<!-- .element: class="fragment" data-fragment-index="1" -->
     * acquaintances/friends/meetup group